jabichebli/MortalityModels/README.md

 © 2025 Jason Abi Chebli.
 All rights reserved.

 ## Description
 <div style="text-align: justify;">This project applies advanced machine learning techniques to the MIMIC-III clinical dataset to predict ICU patient mortality.
 The goal was to model the <code>HOSPITAL_EXPIRE_FLAG</code> — an indicator of death during hospital stay — using features collected at ICU admission, including vitals, demographics, comorbidities, and diagnostic codes.
-I implemented multiple supervised learning algorithms, evaluated their performance using AUC-ROC, and explored the data to understand key predictors and patterns underlying ICU outcomes.
-The project was conducted as part of a Monash University unit and hosted on Kaggle for leaderboard evaluation.</div>
+I implemented multiple supervised learning algorithms, evaluated their performance using AUC-ROC, and explored the data to understand key predictors and patterns underlying ICU outcomes.</div>

 ## Data Source
 [MIMIC-III Database]()